 Managing IBS symptoms is frustrating!
 We know because at Ignite Nutrition our team of registered dietitians hear stories every single day of our clients who have tried EVERYTHING and don’t feel any better.
 IBS symptoms have real impacts on your quality of life.

-We know how challenging it is to go to restaurants and worry that you’ll be spending most of the time in the bathroom, fear eating before a meeting at work because you might pass gas.
-When it feels like there’s no answers, it’s no surprise to us that our patients search for answers on the Internet and try alternative therapies.
+We know how challenging it is to go to restaurants and worry that you’ll be spending most of the time in the bathroom.
+Or, fear eating before a meeting at work because you might pass gas.
+When it feels like there’s no answers, it’s no surprise to us that our patients search for answers on the Internet.
 However, searching IBS therapies on Google is like entering the Wild West.
-There is no shortage of people trying to sell you the miracle cure, and it’s tempting when nothing else has worked.
+There is no shortage of people trying to sell you the miracle IBS alternative treatments for IBS management.
+It’s tempting when nothing else has worked.
 What’s the harm in trying right?

 The problem with these tests is the science behind the gut microbiome is still so young.
 Just because we can analyze your gut microbiota from stool samples doesn’t mean we fully understand the implication of the information or know what to do with it.
 Gut microbiota vary wildly person to person and we don’t have a standard reference range for gut bacteria.
 Therefore, if your test indicates you have a high level of bacteria, you must ask, what reference range are they using to make that claim?

 Another concern is the lack of specificity in testing.
 Test results often report the genus of bacteria but not the strain.
 For example, test results may show a high level of Escherichia coli (E. coli) and while we may think that’s bad, it depends on the strain.
 Not all strains of E. coli are harmful, some are neutral and some are even helpful.